nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 Save time and money: Reuse existing open security models!

-*Adjusting an existing models for your problem situation saves time and improves the quality for your solution!*
+*Adjusting existing models for your problem situation saves time and improves the quality for your solution!*
 ```

-A good visualization of a security model is easy to use for communication.
+A good visualisation of a security model is easy to use for communication.
 So instead of explaining what the essence of information security is: Use a model to facilitate crucial conversations.

 ![What is security](../images/what_is_security.png)